almond-sh/almond/docs/pages/usage-plotting.md

 ---
 title: Plotting
 ---
-There are two good plotting strategies for Almond.
+There are two good plotting strategies for Almond / jupyter.

 1. [plotly scala](https://github.com/alexarchambault/plotly-scala)
 2. Vega / Lite

-Plotly scala has it's own documentationv via the link above.
+Plotly scala has it's own documentation via the link above.
 Vega / lite is built into juypter lab.

 To display a vega / lite spec, we need to set it's mime-type correclty, and jupyter will do the rest.
-Let's assume that ```spec```is a [valid vega spec](https://vega.github.io/vega/examples/bar-chart.vg.json), and vlspec is a [valid vega lite spec](https://vega.github.io/vega-lite/examples/bar.html)
+Let's assume that ```val spec:String```is a [valid vega spec](https://vega.github.io/vega/examples/bar-chart.vg.json), and ```val vlspec:String``` is a [valid vega lite spec](https://vega.github.io/vega-lite/examples/bar.html).

 ```
 kernel.publish.display(